apicart/fql/docs/en/index.md

 }
 ```

+*Note: If you need join some tables for complex SQL you could use eg. `Doctrine\DBAL\Query\QueryBuilder` and pass it via constructor into your resolver. :)*

 Then you need define your own query parser with allowed FQL tokens.
 Simple query parser supporting all FQL tokens could look like this:

 ```php